jackmachiela/PhotoLife/README.md

     POS   - D5 (WPM)
     NEG   - GND

-Life Charge Danger LED:
+Life Charge Danger LED (& Resistor) :

     LED - Arduino
     ----- - -------
     POS   - D6 (WPM)
-    NEG   - GND
+    NEG   - 510 Ohm Resistor - GND

 The meters should be doing this:

 ![](https://github.com/jackmachiela/PhotoLife/blob/main/Images/Conway's%20Game%20of%20Life%20Volt%20meter.gif)

-Now, depending on your meters, they might not do much.
+Now, depending on your meters, they might not do much (or too much!).
 Some of them have built-in resistors so they work on higher-voltages; you may have to bypass those, and see how they react.
 Basically, you're looking at sending around 5v through them.
 In the sourcecode there is a mention of the two meters in the RandomLifeStart() method; you can use that to try a few values to see where the 100% mark is on your meter.
 Experiment a bit.
 If it all blows up in your face and sets your house on fire, you're on the right track.

 I've also included a few graphics files that I used to replace the Volt measurements, you may have to adjust that depending on the meters you use.
 Use your imagination to make your own.